 Furthermore, if a healthcare professional is convicted of DUI, it can mean that he or she is not allowed to be a MediCare or MediCal-approved provider.
 A DUI can also affect a healthcare professional’s employment, especially since DUIs show up on employment background checks.

 The medical field is not the only one that frowns upon DUI convictions.
 Both the Department of Real Estate and the Department of Insurance look down on DUIs.
-They argue that when someone is convicted of DUI, it reflects on their character and judgement and not in a good way.
+They argue that when someone is convicted of DUI, it reflects on their character and judgment and not in a good way.

 Unfortunately, an innocent night out with co-workers or friends involving one too many mixed drinks or glasses of wine can lead to an embarrassing mistake that can cost one their professional license and their livelihood.